EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V's SHALL be able to uniquely identify Party U's public key using ID_U.

 ID_U and ID_V either enable the other party to retrieve the public key (kid, x5t, x5u) or they contain the public key (x5c), see {{I-D.schaad-cose-x509}}.
-Party U uses RPK and party V MAY use different type of credentials, e.g. one uses RPK and the other Cert.
+Party U and party V MAY use different type of credentials, e.g. one uses RPK and the other Cert.
 Party U and party V MAY use different signature algorithms.

 EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.